 Collected insights can also give you a sneak peek into a client’s patterns or behaviours, which offers you the ability to prepare more thoroughly before meetings.

-Online Sales Process – How To Convert Shoppers To Purchasers
+Online Sales Process #2: Converting Shoppers To Purchasers

 When you’re browsing an e-commerce site, how often do you actually make a purchase?
 If the answer is not too often, you’re not alone.
 Only a very small percentage of site hits actually translate to sales.